thorstone25/qups/README.md

 1. Start MATLAB R2020b or later and run the setup script
 ```
 >> cd qups; % enter the project folder
->> setup parallel CUDA; % setup the environment with acceleration if available
+>> setup parallel CUDA; % setup the environment with any available acceleration
 ```

 2. Create an ultrasound system and point scatterer to simulate